 University campus in New Mexico

-Explore 13 accredited computer science (CS) degree programs in New Mexico.
-Compare schools by graduation rate, salary outcomes, and tuition—from Central New Mexico Community College to University of New Mexico-Main Campus.
+Compare the top computer science colleges in New Mexico.
+13 accredited computer science schools ranked by graduation rate, career outcomes, and value, from Central New Mexico Community College to University of New Mexico-Main Campus.

 #1 ProgramU of New Mexico